-Pokemon Sword and Shield: List of every missing Pokemon | Dexerto.com
+Pokemon Sword and Shield: List of every missing Pokemon - Dexerto

-While Pokemon Sword and Shield has seen more Pokemon added to the game with the recent The Isle of Armor DLC, there are still a lot that can't be found in the Galar region.
+While Pokemon Sword and Shield has seen more additions to the game with the recent The Isle of Armor and The Crown Tundra DLC, there is still a lot that can’t be found in the Galar region.

-The National Pokedex fiasco was as talked about in the build up to Sword and Shield as the release was itself.
-Trainers were astonished when it was revealed that for the first time in Pokemon video game history, not all Pokemon could be caught.

-Threats of boycotting the game ensued but despite this the Nintendo Switch game performed incredibly well commercially and received glowing praise from many Pokemon fans.
-In the post Nintendo DS era only Pokemon Diamond and Pearl (whispers of a remake continue to be heard) has outsold Pokemon Sword and Shield.
+The National Pokedex fiasco was as talked about in the build-up to Sword and Shield as the release was itself.
+Trainers were astonished when it was revealed that for the first time in history that not all Pokemon could be caught.
+Threats of boycotting the game ensued but despite this, the Nintendo Switch game performed incredibly well commercially and received glowing praise from many Pokemon fans.

-The teams behind Sword and Shield obviously heard the fierce criticism about the National Pokedex and alleviated somewhat by adding a host of species to the first DLC, The Isle of Armor.
-While the game still falls far short of the National Pokedex, at least more species are being added.
+In the post-Nintendo DS era, only Diamond and Pearl (whispers of a remake continue to be heard) has outsold Sword and Shield.
+The teams behind Sword and Shield obviously heard the fierce criticism about the National Pokedex and have alleviated this somewhat by adding a host of species to the DLCs.
+While the game still falls far short of the National Pokedex, at least more species have been added.

 List of Pokemon NOT in Sword and Shield